phalcon/documentation/docs/translate.md

 **Not Found**

-If the option `triggerError` is passed and set to `true` then the `notFound()` method will be called when a key is not found.
-The method will trigger an error.
+If the `triggerError` option is set to `true`, the adapter operates in strict mode.
+A missing key then throws a `Phalcon\Translate\Exceptions\KeyNotFound` exception instead of returning the key.
+The same option is honored by the `Csv` and `Gettext` adapters.
+See [Missing Keys](#missing-keys) for the fallback behavior of each adapter.

 ```php
 <?php